Dracozny/Upgrade-kit-guide-Modded/readme.md

+# Fork Purpose
+This Fork is being used as a repository for my own modifications to the Z9V5.
+It still includes other stuff I probably have no plans on implementing.
+I may break this out into a seperate branch to include only my own modifications.

 ## ZONESTAR 3D printer upgrade kits / parts
 ### Automatic Repeat Printing Module (Only for Z9 series)
 By upgrading this module to make your 3D printer capable of continuous automatic mass production.